N-C-C/odbctools/README.rst

         with Foo() as f:
             data = f.connection.get_dictionaries('select top 1 * from people', list())

+*Note: You can now create a OdbcManager object with a connection string, passing in the connection_string argument.*

 Returning data from a query
 ---------------------------
 **query** - Returns list that contains [0]A list containing the query columns [1:] A list of the resulting data (rows)